jtregenza/storytale-site-2021/posts/cash-converters.md

 ![HAGL Colour Scheme](/images/case-studies/cash-converters/HAGL-Colour-Schemes.png "HAGL Color Scheme")

-HAGL creates a pointed departure from the Cash Converters brand and pawn shop aesthetic into the trendy space that is only really occupied by Depop.
+HAGL is the pointed departure from the Cash Converters brand and its 90's pawn shop aesthetic into the trendy space that is only really occupied by Depop.
 Cash is less prevalent in Australia, and while Cash Converters as a brand has been around for nearly 40 years, detaching HAGL for a fresher brand away from the former brand will invigorate the customer base.
-With this brand we increase from just instruments, electronics and jewelry and allows individuals to make more possible.
+With this brand we increase from just instruments, electronics and jewellery and allows individuals to make more possible.

 ![HAGL Tags](/images/case-studies/cash-converters/HAGL-Tags.png "HAGL Tags")